We’ve all heard that old expression, “Food is the way to a man’s heart” …

 To help you plan your meeting menu we’ve developed a list of simple snack ideas for some of our top destinations.
 Bon appétit!

 France is known for its gastronomy and so it is especially fitting that food be included in a recruitment meeting.
-If available at your local supermarket or bakery, stock up on colorful French macarons-these melt-in-your-mouth cookies are sure to please.
-Other easy ideas include fresh croissants, sliced baguette with various cheeses, French chocolate or freshly brewed espresso.
+If available at your local supermarket or bakery, stock up on colorful French macarons.
+These melt-in-your-mouth cookies are sure to please.
+Other easy ideas include fresh croissants, pains au chocolat, sliced baguette with various cheeses, French chocolate or freshly brewed café au lait.

 Entice parents to send their child to the land of tapas by sharing some of Spain’s culinary treasures.
 If available, serve perfectly sweet and crispy churros-Spain’s famous fried pastry.
 An equally sweet idea is Spanish hot chocolate-much thicker than its American counterpart.
 Bread with an assortment of chorizo sausage, ham, salami, olives and cheese is also a great, authentic tapas option.

 When most people think of Italy, they think FOOD, and for good reason!
 The hardest part of planning snacks for your Italian parent meeting is deciding what to include.
 For a sweet start to the evening serve Italian biscotti along with steaming espresso.
 For a more savory palate, why not offer a plate of traditional antipasti including bruschetta, pickled vegetables, olives, fresh cheese and cured meats such as prosciutto.